 It actively participates in many areas including the International Lighthouse and Lightship Weekend, through the VK3RAN station on HMAS Castlemaine and the World Amateur Radio Day.

 Through its website and voluntary office, it is often the first contact for inquiries from the general public.
 We are the source of regularly scheduled Foundation Licence training and assessments.
 Occasionally it runs a famous Bridging Course to enable the upgrading of qualifications.
 Help is also given on deceased estates.

 The state-wide organisation maintains an extensive network of repeaters and propagation beacons, a weekly broadcast and is building a new emergency communication facility following the Black Saturday Bushfires.

 Through its funding it has enabled the digitisation of the Amateur Television repeater VK3RTV and supports the regional Bendigo ATV repeater VK3RBO.

 It continues to be a leader and active in many fields and has quarterly meetings with special speakers on topics of interest.
-Members know that VK3 QSL Bureaux and other services are value for money.
+Members know that VK3 QSL Bureau and other services are value for money.

 Amateur Radio Victoria is not required by law to have a privacy statement, however it voluntarily makes a commitment to the principles of the privacy legislation.